DragonBanana/kafka_twitter/kafka_middleware/README.md

 - {*Milan&Rome/sunny_day&cloudy_day/Mario_Rossi*} : returns all tweet which location is 'Milan' or 'Rome', tags contain 'sunny_day' or 'cloudy_day', and mentions contain 'Mario_Rossi'.

 ### Subscription
 In order to subscribe to a location, a tag or a mention, the client has to open a websocket connection.
+Parameters in the filter string are not correlated, each parameter in the filter is interpreted as a single subscription.
+So {*Milan/sunny_day/Mario_Rossi*} is a subscription to three topics (location : 'Milan', tag : 'sunny_day' and mention : 'Mario_Rossi')

 ## Other functionalities